 By leveraging this critical public support and the trust that stations have built in their communities over decades, public media newsrooms have grown at a time when traditional newspapers have crumbled.
 While some positions have been eliminated due to the coronavirus pandemic, other stations have added reporting capacity during this national emergency.
 The growing reach and impact of public media journalism has been aided, in part, by station investments in strategic partnerships and mergers – scalable solutions – that have allowed them to better serve the local information needs of a strong, civil society.

-In addition to supporting more than 1,500 public media stations across the country, CPB seeks to increase the capacity of public media to create diverse, high-quality and engaging journalism by supporting public media collaborations.
-CPB supports initiatives such as America Amplified, a public media collaborative network producing innovative journalism from community engagement efforts, and Every 30 Seconds, a public media collaboration among PRX's "The World" and public radio stations to track the young Latino electorate leading up to the 2020 presidential election and beyond.
-CPB also supports national news organizations including PBS NewsHour, which launched NewsHour West in Phoenix in 2019; FRONTLINE, which is developing investigative journalism projects with local news organizations through the Local Journalism Project; and NPR, which maintains its 17 international bureaus with CPB support.
+In addition to supporting more than 1,500 public media stations across the country, CPB seeks to increase the capacity of public media to create diverse and engaging journalism by supporting public media collaborations, such as America Amplified, a public media network producing innovative journalism from community engagement efforts, and national news organizations including PBS NewsHour, and FRONTLINE, which is developing investigative journalism projects with local news organizations through the Local Journalism Project; as well as NPR.

 CPB has supported public media journalism collaborations since 2009 to add editorial staff, encourage pooled coverage and other efficiencies, and support enterprise reporting.
 They have helped develop a collaborative culture to strengthen local journalism across the public media system.